Headings

 - When using numbered headings, major headings for chapters should be numbered.

-- Unlike subheadings, the chapter numbers of major headings may be preceded with a label; for example, both "CHAPTER 1.
+- The chapter numbers of major headings may be preceded with an optional label; for example, both "CHAPTER 1.
 INTRODUCTION" and "1.
 INTRODUCTION" are acceptable styles for a major heading.
+Subheadings should not be labeled.

 |